-Lawsuits Say Lyft Doesn't Do Enough To Protect Women From Predator Drivers
+Lawsuits Say Lyft Doesn't Do Enough To Protect Women From Predatory Drivers

 Seeking change

 Both sets of civil lawsuits are seeking damages and want the company to toughen the way it monitors and screens drivers.
-Those fixes would include fingerprint-based criminal background checks, video and or audio recordings of rides, and an option for women to hail a female driver, among others.
+Those fixes would include fingerprint-based criminal background checks, video and/or audio recordings of rides and an option for women to hail a female driver, among others.

 "I hope we can create better safeguards and a new system of accountability so that this doesn't happen over and over and over again to women," says a New Orleans woman, identified in court documents as Jane Doe.
 She is suing Lyft, alleging she was raped by one of its driver in January.
-NPR does not identify sexual assault victims by name unless they choose to do so.
+NPR does not identify sexual assault victims by name unless they choose to do so themselves.

-In response to the series of recent lawsuits, Lyft this week announced new safety measures including an emergency call button on its app, new training for drivers and sometime later this year a "smart trip check in" that aims to sense when a trip has "unexplained delays" and pings a rider.
+In response to the series of recent lawsuits, Lyft this week announced new safety measures, including an emergency call button on its app, new training for drivers and sometime later this year a "smart trip check in" that aims to sense when a trip has "unexplained delays" and pings a rider.

 The company says it has added "continuous criminal background checks" of drivers.
-But they do not use fingerprint-based criminal checks, say lawyers for women suing the company.
+But they do not use fingerprint-based criminal checks, according to lawyers for women suing the company.

 Advocates and attorneys say the #MeToo movement has spurred more women to speak out now and overcome the embarrassment, shame and guilt that can accompany sexual assault.

-"The advent of the #MeToo movement has helped women and girls be more open to talking about this," says attorney Simes.
+"The advent of the #MeToo movement has helped women and girls be more open to talking about this," Simes says.
 "There is an initial embarrassment and fear.
 This is happening to ordinary people who go out for drinks with friends."

 Indeed, the growing number of lawsuits may well prove a pivotal #MeToo movement challenge for Lyft, which pitched itself as the socially conscious "woke" alternative to its competitor during the viral #DeleteUber campaign two years ago.
 Uber lost hundreds of thousands of customers following a series of problems, including a harassment and discrimination lawsuit and accusations of profiteering during protests of President Trump's travel ban.
-The protests helped lead to the ouster of Uber's CEO and founder Travis Kalanick.
+The protests helped lead to the ouster of Uber's CEO and founder, Travis Kalanick.

 At the height of the #DeleteUber movement, Lyft co-founder John Zimmer said his company was the aware alternative.